kwabenasapong/openpldoc/manual/source/projector.rst

     Available options are 2 to 10 seconds.

     Poll timeout (seconds): How often to poll the projector for status information.
     Available options are 2 to 60 seconds.
-NOTE: PJLink specifications call for automatic disconnect after 30 seconds of inactivity.
+For quicker response on the status icons, set to a lower value.
+If you have network congestion, you may need to use a higher value.

     Source select dialog interface: Select whether you want all video source options on one dialog page or to use tabs to consolidate the inputs based on video group.